-N is the second most common consonant sound in English.
+The letter N is the second most common consonant sound in English.
 Only T turns up more often.
-YourDictionary's list of words that start with N for kids is built to help students turn that basic sound into a fully developed linguistic concept.
+This list of N words for kids is built to help students turn that basic sound into a fully developed linguistic concept.
 We've gone beyond a simple word list to provide engaging activities for students of all grade levels to learn words beginning with N.

 Making that sound-symbol connection is the foundation of all future linguistic development.
 As a starting point, we recommend giving your youngest learners vivid images to connect with the N sound.
 We've developed a trace-the-letter activity with that in mind.

 Kindergarten Words That Start With N